virtuald/pyhcl/README.md

 pyhcl
 =====

-Implements a parser of the HashiCorp Configuration Language in Python.
+Implements a parser for [HCL (HashiCorp Configuration Language)](https://github.com/hashicorp/hcl) in Python.
 This implementation aims to be compatible with the original golang version of the parser.

 The grammar and many of the tests/fixtures were copied/ported from the golang parser into pyhcl.